stevelerner/agentic-ai-training/README.md

 - Single request → single response
 - No actions beyond text generation
 - Cannot interact with external systems
-- Example: "What is 25 * 4?" → "100"
+- Example: "What time is it?" → "It's currently 3:45 PM"

 **Agentic AI (This Demo):**
 - Multi-step reasoning loop (ReAct pattern)
 - Decides when to use tools autonomously
 - Executes actions (calculate, save files)
 - Observes results and adapts
-- Example: "Calculate 25 * 4 and save to file" → Uses calculator tool → Saves result → Confirms completion
+- Example: "Ask the Mad Hatter what time it is, calculate 6 o'clock in minutes, and save the result" → Queries trained model → Gets "It's always six o'clock!" → Calculates 6 * 60 = 360 → Saves to file → Confirms completion

 **Key Difference:**
 - Agentic: Can take actions, use tools, iterate until task complete